pulumi/pulumi-hugo/themes/default/content/blog/pulumi-deployments-platform-automation/index.md

 ---
-title: "Pulumi Deployments: The API-Driven Approach to Cloud Platform Automation"
+title: "Pulumi Deployments: API-Driven Infrastructure at Scale"
 date: 2023-03-29
 meta_desc: Pulumi Deployments is a fully managed platform for shipping infrastructure at scale using APIs and programmatic building blocks.
 meta_image: meta.png